Gooey Ghouls Messy Play Kit Guide

 Monster: Build and Destroy:

-2. Cut the tips off the pipettes of monster colors, and add one color to each bowl.
-Add 1/3 cup of water to each and mix thoroughly.
+2. Split the flour mixture into 3 bowls with roughly equal amounts in each bowl.
+Cut the tips off the pipettes of monster colors, add one color to each bowl, and mix again.

 3. Cover a baking tray with the included foil.

 4. Dip one cotton ball at a time into the colored flour mixture, then arrange on the foil.
 Create a design of your choice- a monster with eyeballs, antennae, a snout, a face- the choice is yours!

 |TIP: If children have a hard time designing their monster, encourage them to draw a picture of what they want before.|

 5. Bake at 200 degrees F for 30-45 minutes.
 The flour mixture should be completely hardened on the cotton balls.

 6. Remove from oven and let cool.